NiftyTreeStudios/Bean-Juice/README.md

 Bean Juice is a simple coffee recipe app for iOS.
 Bean Juice is completely written in SwiftUI.
 It leverages CloudKit and is in the middle of a refactor to more modular architecture using SPM and removing CocoaPods.

+I am also in the process of adding more community guidelines and resources for people interesting in contributing to the project.